 Focus of the inquiry

-The inquiry will look at geographical differences in diagnosis, treatment and care, outcomes and NHS structures and plans.
-More specifically, these will include:
+The inquiry is examining geographical differences in diagnosis, treatment and care, outcomes and NHS structures and plans.
+More specifically, these include:

 - The number of women aged 50 to 70 attending screening